cmdruid/nostr-terminal/README.md

 ## Known Issues

-If you open a text editor (or any TUI application) while using `cmd mode`, the screen may not draw properly.
-Switch to `nav mode` before hitting enter.
+If you open a text editor (or any TUI application) while using `buff mode`, the screen may not draw properly.
+Switch to `live mode` before opening the application.

 If you lose / close the connection while inside an editor (or any TUI application), the screen will not re-draw the application properly when you reconnect.
 I'm currently looking for elegant ways to fix this, and suggestions are welcome!